November, 2009 – Belmont, California

 In hindsight it was one of those accidents that in the moment it happened, I thought I had a vision, a premonition of the accident just about to take place, and didn’t understand why it had happened if I knew it was going to happen.
 I’ve have that same feeling in auto accidents.
 In any case I chopped the wood once, chopped the wood twice, then on the third chop, instead of the happy crisp sound of wood snapping there was a dull thud as I struck the lower part of my left index finger, making a diagonal slash that immediately started bleeding.

 Even in that moment of chopping my finger, I felt in my skin and in my bones the wonderfulness of the tool, its perfect weight and balance, it’s razor sharpness.
 It didn’t hurt a bit.

-I dropped the machete and closed by right hand around my left index finger.
+I dropped the machete and wrapped my right hand around my left index finger.
 I knew from past experiences that in about five minutes I might not feel so good, so I made my way into the kitchen, pushed a chair over by the kitchen sink, sat down, then called to Annie while I continued to apply pressure and elevate my left hand.

 I told her what happened, how it might not be bad, and we might not have to go to the hospital.
 She gave me the look she reserves for lower life forms or errant children.
 We waited a couple more minutes.
 Then I removed my hand, ran some water over the finger, and as soon as Annie saw it she started getting the kids ready to spend Sunday night in the emergency room.
 The gash was wide and deep, and no amount of band-aids, pressure, and elevation, were going to close that thing up.